benbrastmckie/ModelChecker/Docs/UROP_proposal_F24.md

 Term: Fall 2024
 9/5/24

-# Using model-checker to Evaluate Hyperintensional Semantics
+# Using model-checker to Evaluate Hyperintensional Semantics <!-- good title? -->

 ## Project Overview
 Provide an explanation/background of your UROP project that includes the project aim, context & scope, and with whom you are conducting research.